Protect Your Peace with Yoga Nidra

 In episode #007 of The Prana + Patchouli Podcast, we explore the practice of Yoga Nidra, which combines the wisdom of yoga with relaxation techniques such as visualisation, breathwork, intention-setting and meditation to reduce stress and replenish your energy.
 Tune in to find out how to:

-Press play or click here to listen:
+Press play or click here to listen now:

 Yoga Nidra, which translates as “yogic sleep”, goes beyond deep relaxation to a place of natural peace and inner stillness which is incredibly healing.
 Lying in Savasana, you’re guided into a very subtle state between sleep and dreaming.
 It combines the wisdom of yoga with relaxation techniques that reduce stress such as visualisation, breathwork, intention-setting and meditation to replenish your energy.